Information about upper extremity pain.

 Many people endure lots of pain before they seek treatment.
 But, ignoring pain probably won't make it go away, so don't put off talking with your doctor.
 In fact, ignoring pain frequently limits recovery and function.
 An accurate diagnosis, and the facts about different treatments will help you make wise choices.

 Be prepared to tell your doctor exactly what activities you do with your arms.
 Don’t just tell him or her that you use your arms for transfers.
 Be ready to explain, or even demonstrate, how high, how far, and how often.
 Not only may your daily activities be causing your pain, but some of your doctor's recommendations will involve altering those same activities.

 Most treatments begin conservatively.
 “Conservative” can mean changing or decreasing your current activities, buying new equipment, increasing the assistance you get from others, or resting your joints.
 You may need to use some imagination.
 What other ways can you get the same activities done?
 Can some of them be done by a family member?
 Can you hire an attendant or housekeeper for heavy work to give your shoulders a rest?
 How about equipment?
-Some equipment changes will be expensive, like a van or an electric wheelchair.
-But, other, less expensive options may help too, like transfer boards, grab bars, a tub bench or nocturnal splint.
+Less expensive options may help too, like transfer boards, grab bars, a tub bench, or nocturnal splint.
 An occupational or physical therapist can help you evaluate these options and choose what you need.